United States Expatriate Insurance Guide

 Medical costs in the USA are well known as being the most expensive in the world.
 Medical procedures at hospitals can easily run into the hundreds of thousands.
 The inflation rates for health care costs, especially in the prescription drugs, are often in the double digits year in and year out.
 The standard of medical care in the USA is one of the best in the world with excellent emergency and out-patient care, best in class medical devices and first rate doctors and medical staff.

 Most people in the USA over age 65 are covered by Medicare while those under 65 are covered by individual or employer based health insurance programs.
 Low income Americans obtain cover through Medicade.
+To know about healthcare system in United States check out our healthcare region page.

 Insurance for Expatriates and Local Nationals in the USA